xtc-dev/StealthSurfer/readme.md

 # StealthSurfer, nothing is impossible

-StealthUser is a website that can easily help you navigate web proxies, used to unblock websites such as Discord, Reddit, Twitter, Instagram, and that's just to name a few!
+StealthSurfer is a website that can easily help you navigate web proxies, used to unblock websites such as Discord, Reddit, Twitter, Instagram, and that's just to name a few!

 ## How is it so fast?